 Bone fractures are a serious injury and can have a detrimental effect on your day to day life.
 If you've suffered this type of injury due to an accident that wasn't your fault in a road, work or public place accident you should seek legal advice whether you can make a compensation claim.

 When you break bones in a no-fault accident, you will almost always find that you require significant time of work to enable you to recover from the injuries and to continue with medical treatment and undergo rehabilitation services.
 In the most serious of cases, such as spinal cord damage, the injured person may never fully recover and require healthcare for the rest of their life.
 Therefore, the average amount of compensation awarded varies from case to case, depending on the injury type, the parts of the body affected and the severity of the damage.

 To find out more about how much you would expect to receive, see our awards and settlements guide.

 ENQUIRE ONLINE for no obligation advice on making a claim today.

 Broken bones are commonly caused by falls, vehicle accidents or being struck/trapped by an object.
-If your injury is the result of another person's negligence; it's only right that they should be held accountable and you seek compensation for treatment, injury and any time off work.
+If your injury is the result of another person's negligence; it's only right that they should be held accountable and that you should seek compensation for the pain and suffering the injury has caused, treatment and any loss of earnings due to having to take time off work.
 Some of the fracture injuries we have secured compensation for include:

-As bone is living tissue often it heals over time if held in position with a plaster cast, metal rod or splint depending on the severity and location of the fracture.
-There can often be longer term effects such as scaring, deformity or restriction in mobility which may require further corrective treatments and therapy.
+As bone is living tissue it often heals over time if it is held in position with a plaster cast, metal rod or splint depending on the severity and location of the fracture.
+There can often be longer term effects such as scarring, deformity or restriction in mobility, which may lead to further corrective treatments and therapy being required.